 About Me

-I'm an almost 50-year old South African woman.
-I'm happily married and we have 4 children, two of them adults now.
+I'm a 50-something South African woman, happily married with 4 children, three of them adults now.
 All four are still living with us.
 The eldest is working, but studying part-time, so he lodges with us.
-While the second eldest is studying fulltime and thus also still living with us.
-I homeschool the younger two.
+While the second eldest is working part time and thus also still living with us.
+The third will start studying in 2026 and I home school the youngest.

 I grew up in the Northern Cape.
 I was born to the Afrikaner nation, but grew up amongst Boere in a small farming community.
 Thereafter I studied my B.Sc. in Computer Science in Gauteng where I met my husband.
 I worked as a programmer, but became a full-time mother for 14 years when my eldest was born.
 Thereafter I was a teacher in Math's and Computer Science for 4 years.
-After which I stayed home again and homeschooled my children.
+After which I stayed home again to home school my own children.

 I started this blog when we suspected my daughter of having an extremely rare condition, called an Occult Tethered Cord.
 Something basically only 60 people in our country most likely have.
 This journaled our road to her diagnosis, operation, recovery and improvement.
 It evolved to include my son, when he too was diagnosed with an extremely rare heart condition, Pulmonary Hypertension and his road.
 Around 2016, I felt the story has been told, the final diagnoses reached, and I stopped blogging, but left it here for other mommies to find in their journeys.